View our list of providers below, click 'Learn More' to find out additional information about them.

 Marie is certified by the National Board for Social Workers; is trained in Behavioral Modification, Motivational Interviewing (MI), Brief Therapy (SFBT), crisis intervention techniques, client centered trauma informed care and a Sex Offender Treatment Provider (SOTP).
 She has experience in child welfare to include foster care, residential care and adoption.
 She also has experience parenting and co-parenting issues, anger management issues, relationship issues, chronic severe mental illness, and stress management.

 Since mental health is not a one-size fits all approach and requires individualized treatment, a unique style of service is provided to meet each client’s specific needs.
 The goal is to facilitate each person toward reaching their wellness goals in a collaborative fashion.
-Let us work together on your journey to mental health and wellness to navigate through your challenges in life.
+Let us work together on your journey through mental health wellness to navigate through your challenges in life.
 Together we can reshape your thinking and begin the healing process.
 Discovering your strength within can help you to claim victory over your life.
 Join me, as we take the first steps to restore your joy.

 Terri is a licensed professional counselor and she is certified by the National Board for Certified Counselors.
 She earned a Master’s of Arts Degree in Professional Counseling from Lindenwood University and a Master’s of Education Degree from the University of Missouri-St. Louis.